codingcatgirl/choo/docs/choo/models.rst

     .. note::
         For serialization, pointers are not used.
 The property ``stops`` is created containing with each item being either a serialized :py:class:`RidePoint` object or ``None``.

-        The property ``path`` is created containing a dictionary containing paths between consecutive ride stops with the index of the origin stop as keys.
+        The property ``paths`` is created containing a dictionary containing paths between consecutive ride stops with the index of the origin stop as keys.
+The paths are arrays of tuple representations of the :py:class:`Coordinates`.

     .. py:class:: Ride.Request